MordantArc/ProjectLynx/README.md

 Versions will be notated with "Stable" if I deem them functional enough.
 This mostly applies to Betas as Alphas will almost never get to this point and full releases are inherently Stable.

-Betas have requirements that must be met before the Beta is released.
+Betas and Releases have requirements that must be met before the Beta is released.
 This may include polishing, optimization, or functions.
 Alphas have no requirements.